 “I have plenty of work coming in,” one of my clients told me, “but I’m not getting paid enough.
-Every project seems to take longer than I anticipated, and I end up putting in a lot of unpaid hours.
+Every project seems to take longer than I anticipated, and I end up putting in too many unpaid hours.
 How can I fix this?”

 If this problem sounds familiar, there are two likely causes.
 You may be underestimating the amount of time required to complete a job, or you may not be negotiating adequately with the client at the beginning.